geoff-rathmell/access-to-csv/README.md

-# mdbtocsv
+# Access To CSV Utility

 ### Description

-**mdbtocsv** is a Windows console app that reads an Access file (mdb|accdb) and exports all *user tables* to a csv file.
+This utility is a Windows console app that reads an Access file (mdb|accdb) and exports all *user tables* to a csv file.

-Code published from a Visual Studio C# project.
+Code published from a Visual Studio C# project on dotnet6.

 #### mdbtocsv is still work in progress.

 ### Prerequisites
-- 64 bit ODBC Access Driver installed.
+- 64 bit ODBC Access Driver installed
+- Windows 7+

 ### Usage